daelvn/alfons/docs/teal.md

 ### Taskfile

-When you load the plugin, it will automatically try to use `store.typings` (a list of strings) as a source for what rocks to fetch type definitions for.
-You can turn off this behavior by setting `store.install` to `false`, and then running it later like this:
+When you call `tasks.typings()`, it will automatically try to use `store.typings` (a list of strings) as a source for what rocks to fetch type definitions for.
+You can make it do this automatically by setting `store.teal_auto` to `true`.

 ```lua
 -- Lua